This is not a trick question.

 Would you be more interested in buying our parts if you could save a few bucks on them... even if it meant they were made overseas?

-Can't say we are thrilled with this news, We wish they would focus on making a great product and wish they would go back to the old way of making Harley's that owners could take home and customize.Seems like Harley has sold out, greed, make as many as we can, corner the market, try and make everyone come to the dealer with scare tactics that they will lose a warranty if they change exhaust.
+We wish Harley would focus on making a great product and they would go back to the old way of making Harley's that owners could take home and customize.Seems like Harley has sold out, greed, make as many as we can, corner the market, try and make everyone come to the dealer with scare tactics that they will lose a warranty if they change exhaust.
 (It's OK if it's done at the dealer) WTF!

 The Federal Trade Commission has a wealth of information, check it out.

 Will using aftermarket parts on my Harley void my warranty?
-NO!!
+Not always, check out the FTC website do your research.

 Do I have to use the Harley dealer for repairs and maintenance?
 NO!!
 Check out the FTC website for more.